158Alfetta/NPA-AS-1/README.md

 - Automatically collect log from all registered devices.
 - Beautified and display formatted configuration of registered devices.
 - Engineers can export .xlsx files (ex.
 Associate interface in L2 devices for using in mapping VLAN for migration process) via web application.
-- Use NETCONF or Ansible for the ability to work with existing network devices.
+- Use Ansible for the ability to work with existing network devices.

 ## <em>Our Goal</em>
 - To decrease user error in the migration process, some configuration of the old system may be missing from open configuration data in .txt files